 Renowned as a major global destination, South Coast Plaza is “Where the World Comes to Shop”.
 Home to more than 250 prominent boutiques and critically-acclaimed restaurants South Coast Plaza is adjacent to the celebrated Segerstrom Center for the Arts.
 Its unparalleled collection of diverse retailers, from international luxury icons like Cartier, Chanel, Chopard, Dior, Dolce & Gabbana, Hermès, and Gucci to famous American brands like Coach, J. Crew, Michael Kors and Tory Burch, along with its customized concierge services, makes it Southern California’s premier shopping experience.
 3333 Bristol St, Costa Mesa, CA 92626.

 Located in Newport Beach at Pacific Coast Highway and Newport Center Drive, Fashion Island features more than 200 stores and restaurants in a beautiful outdoor garden setting complete with fountains and Koi ponds.
-Anchor stores are Bloomingdale’s, Macy’s Women’s Store, Neiman Marcus and Robinsons-May along with specialty shops including Hugo Boss, Kenneth Cole, St. Croix, NIKE Goddess, Greenhouse Spa, and Sharper Image.
+Anchor stores are Bloomingdale’s, Macy’s Women’s Store, and Neiman Marcus along with specialty shops including Hugo Boss, Elie Tahari, and St. Croix.
 401 Newport Center Drive, Newport Beach.

 Shops at Mission Viejo

 The Shops at Mission Viejo are conveniently located in the heart of South Orange County.
 Located within the Shops are Macy’s, Nordstrom, Saks Fifth Avenue, plus more than 130 other fine stores and restaurants including Banana Republic, Forever 21, bebe and Apple.
 555 The Shops at Mission Viejo, Mission Viejo.

 Originally established as an artist colony, the downtown area of Laguna Beach is wonderful to explore on foot.
 Fine art galleries, street-front cafes and unique shops specializing in California casual wear, jewelry, antiques, home furnishings and craft art line the street along Pacific Coast Highway and at the crossroads of Forest and Park Avenues.
 Be sure to visit the new “Pottery Place” one-mile south of town and “Gallery Row” located north of the Laguna Art Museum as well as downtown’s “Laguna Village” and “Peppertree Lane.”